 Young poets, authors and cartoonists - On your mark!
 Get set!
 Write!

-The Ottawa Public Library invites you to participate in the 22nd annual Awesome Authors Youth Writing Contest, a contest for aspiring young poets and short story authors.
-This year we’re opening the contest to include comics.
-In addition to poetry and short stories, contestants can now submit one comic entry in either French or English using one of our templates
+The Ottawa Public Library invites you to participate in its annual Awesome Authors Youth Writing Contest, a contest for aspiring young poets, short story authors, and comic writers.

 About the contest

-- open to youth between the ages of 9 and 17
+- Open to all youth residing in Ottawa between the ages of 9 and 18 (must not yet have completed high school)

 - There is a limit of one (1) entry per person, per category.
-The five categories are: short story, poetry, nouvelle, poésie, bande dessinée/comic.
+The six categories are: short story, poetry, comic, nouvelle, poésie and bande dessinée.

-- Local authors Catherine Austen, Caroline Pignat, Sylvie Frigon and Éric Péladeau will judge the submissions
+- Local authors Catherine Austen, Apollo the Child, Amelinda Bérubé, Karine Perron and Éric Péladeau will judge the submissions

 Preparing your entry